 which is zero because ∇ · ∇ φ = 0 everywhere outside the object (the moon) that creates the potential φ.

 Again, let’s start by discussing what the gravitational potential looks like.
 This is pretty simple.
-In the absence of tides, the earth’s potential is more-or-less spherical.
-And unchanging.
+In the absence of tides, the earth’s potential is unchanging and is more-or-less spherical.

 Now let’s add in the tides.
 To make things as simple as possible, let’s start with the case where the sun and moon are collinear with the earth, i.e. new moon or full moon.
 The tides squash the potential into a prolate ellipsoid.
 The potential bulges up at the point right under the moon and also bulges up at the antipodal point.
 It "tightens its belt" on the ring of points 90 degrees away.

-The bulge in the potential stays in one place (dictated by the moon and sun) while the earth rotates within it.
+Since the year and the month are long compared to the day, we can say to a good approximation that the bulge in the potential stays in one place (dictated by the moon and sun) while the earth rotates within this potential.
 The water generally doesn’t have enough time to come into equilibrium with the potential.

 To make things really messy, the spin axis isn’t aligned with the axis the aforementioned prolate spheroid.
 That’s a point that people tend to forget.
-And they forget that not everybody lives on the equator.
+They also tend to forget that not everybody lives on the equator.

 To be specific, suppose Moe is standing on Hainan island at noon on midsummer’s day.
 The sun is directly overhead.
 The sun is in the constellation Gemini, right near the Taurus border, near the star cluster M35.
-(Moe can’t confirm that directly; it’s hard to see stars in the daytime.)
+(Moe can’t confirm that directly, since it’s hard to see stars in the daytime, but it’s true nonetheless.)
 At the very same instant, Joe is standing at the antipodal point, namely Antofagasta, Chile.
 It is midnight there, and the full moon is directly overhead, in the constellation Sagittarius.

 So let’s see how things look 12 hours later, when it is midnight at Hainan.
 The moon will not be directly overhead.
 Not even close!
 It will be in Sagittarius, about 45 degrees south of overhead.